 By Dave O'Malley

-When you've read enough Operations Record Books (ORBs), scoured enough combat reports, pondered enough photographs and listened to enough veterans, strange things begin to happen.
-Stories begin to intersect, names begin to become familiar, events that seemed to happen at the ends of the world had tragic effect on people who lived in your neighbourhood.
+When you've read enough Operations Record Books (ORBs), scoured enough combat reports, pondered enough photographs, and listened to enough veterans, strange things begin to happen.
+Stories begin to intersect, names begin to become familiar, events that seemed to happen at the ends of the world had tragic effects on the people who lived in your neighbourhood.

-I recently researched and wrote a piece on my neighbourhood here in Ottawa, Canada and its sacrifices in the Second World War.
-In my small and middle class neighbourhood, thousands of miles from the nearest battle of the war, I found the names of 472 servicemen who were killed or died of disease during the war and they represented every single major battle Canadians were involved in—The Battle of the Atlantic, the Battle of France, the Battle of Britain, Battle of Hong Kong, of Ortona, of Monte Cassino, of El Alamein, of Anzio, of the Scheldt Estuary, the Dieppe Raid, Dam Busters Raid, D-Day, Operation Market Garden, Battle for Caen, Battle of the Falaise Pocket, the Siege of Malta, the North African Campaign, the Conquest of Sicily, the Aleutian Campaign, Bomber Command, Fighter Command, Coastal Command, Transport Command, the British Commonwealth Air Training Plan, Burma, Singapore and more.
-Seen through the lens of my neighbourhood, I could begin to see the over and underlap of these tapestry threads, to recognize certain patterns, and observe the rise and fall of heartache over the 5 years of the war.
+I recently researched and wrote a piece on my neighbourhood here in Ottawa, Canada, and its sacrifices in the Second World War.
+In my small and middle-class neighbourhood, far from the nearest battle of the war, I found the names of 472 servicemen who were killed or died of disease during the war and they represented every single major battle Canadians were involved in—The Battle of the Atlantic, the Battle of France, the Battle of Britain, Battle of Hong Kong, of Ortona, of Monte Cassino, of El Alamein, of Anzio, of the Scheldt Estuary, the Dieppe Raid, Dam Busters Raid, D-Day, Operation Market Garden, Battle for Caen, Battle of the Falaise Pocket, the Siege of Malta, the North African Campaign, the Conquest of Sicily, the Aleutian Campaign, Bomber Command, Fighter Command, Coastal Command, Transport Command, the British Commonwealth Air Training Plan, Burma, Singapore, and more.
+Seen through the lens of my neighbourhood, I could begin to see the over and underlap of these tapestry threads, to recognize certain patterns, and observe the rise and fall of heartache over the five years of the war.

-This week, yet another story intersected with my neighbourhood.
+This week, yet another story intersected with my life—this one three times.
 Let me provide some background.